stanrocks/rsschool-cv/cv.md

 * [github.com/stanrocks](https://github.com/stanrocks)
 * [linkedin.com/in/stanrocks](https://www.linkedin.com/in/stanrocks/)

-Brief Self-Introduction (your goals and priorities, emphasize your strengths, describe your work experience if applicable, or your desire to learn and acquire new skills)
+## About Me

+I am a software developer with strong analytical mindset and commercial experience in web development, specializing in JavaScript, TypeScript, React, and related technologies.
+My current role involves only 20% web development, my goal is to transition into a full-time frontend or full-stack development position.

+I joined RS School in January 2025, when it was too late to participate in Stage 1, but I studied independently using the school's materials.
+I am currently participating in Stage 3 (React).

+I am highly motivated, adaptable, and committed to problem-solving.
+If selected for the RS EPAM Short Track, I am prepared to dedicate 10–12 hours per day, including weekends if necessary, to accelerate my learning.
+My goal is to secure a Junior position at EPAM, grow into a Middle developer and beyond, contribute effectively to impactful projects.
+I understand that the Short Track does not lead directly to a Middle position, and my expectations are realistic.

+I am very thankful for the opportunity ❤️

 ## Skills

-* Frontend Development: JavaScript, TypeScript, React.js, Next.js, Redux Toolkit, Node.js, HTML, CSS, SASS, Tailwind, Git, Github, Chrome DevTools, Figma
+* Web Development: JavaScript, TypeScript, React.js, Next.js, Redux Toolkit, Node.js, HTML, CSS, SASS, Tailwind, Git, Github, Chrome DevTools, Figma
 * System Administration
 * PLC / SCADA Programming